weka/docs-weka-io/usage/events/list-of-events.md

 LDAPConfigUpdated|INFO|LDAP configuration updated
 UserCreated|INFO|The user is created.
 UserDeleted|INFO|The user is deleted.
-UserLoggedIn|INFO|User logged in
+UserLoggedIn|INFO|User logged in.
-UserLoginFailed|INFO|User login failed
+UserLoginFailed|INFO|User login failed.
-UserLoginLocked|MINOR|User login locked
+UserLoginLocked|MINOR|User login locked.
 UserPasswordChangedByAnotherUser|INFO|The administrator changed the user password.
 UserPasswordChanged|INFO|The user changed the password.
 UserRoleChanged|INFO|The user role is changed.